IUSCA/bioloop/docs/upload.md

 4. The client first sends an HTTP request to upload a chunk to our main API server, which is then forwarded to another HTTP endpoint in the secure_upload NGINX server, which writes the received chunk to the filesystem, after validating its checksum (this is the first stage of checksum validation).

-5. After all files' chunks are uploaded successfully, the client-side makes a request to the Rhythm API to trigger the `process_uploads` worker.
+5. After all files' chunks are uploaded successfully, the client-side makes a request to the Rhythm API to trigger the `process_upload` worker.

 ### 4.3 Directory structure
 The following directories on the Colo node are used for uploads: